Published:

 4. Consider using down payment gift money from relatives.

 Did you know that a lot of mortgage programs allow borrowers to use gift money from family members for the down payment?
 It’s true.
-Both FHA and conventional loans allow for this kind of thing.
+Both FHA loans and conventional loans allow for this kind of thing.

 This is a great way for first-time buyers in Oregon to come up with the funds needed for the down payment on a purchase.